PotierMartin/1-model-potier_czuprynski_coudray_barteau/README.md

-Formulate the hypothesis for boundary conditions.
+Formulate the hypothesis for boundary conditions

+Chose the types of windows, doors, and walls

+Thermal circuit